TedHusted/awake/awake.md/awake.md

 “Julie … again,” admits Roman.
 “Next time: pin ball.
 That’s my jam.”

 The group expressed non-conformity by dressing alike.
 Streaked hair, androgynous pageboy haircuts, eye-liner, and at least one pair of earrings.
 Julie and Roman were classic fem and masc.
 For some of the others, it was difficult to tell.
-Two wore pajamas, and the other four wore baggy sweat suits.
+Two wore pajamas.
+The other four wore baggy sweat suits.
 Two kids in the group wore dark glasses and look older than the others.

 “Are those new iLids, Jesse?” asked Julie.